CPU fun

 We are hitting a piece of MacOS security enforcement!

-By default modern instances of MacOS implement “System Integrity Protection” (SIP), and one of the things SIP does is to “sanitize” critical environment variables (such as DYLD_LIBRARY_PATH) when executing system commands (such as otool).
+).
 This is done to prevent important executables from loading untrusted dynamic libraries.
 (Imagine what you could do if you loaded your own version of the system library into a process running with all privileges!)

-Here, though, the effect is to make otool -L lie about the libraries that will actually be loaded by the process when it is not running under otool, which makes it positively misleading, rather than useful.
+lie about the libraries that will actually be loaded by the process when it is not running under otool

 Another Approach

-Instead of using ldd or otool, we can directly ask the dynamic linker to show us which libraries it loads.
+, we can directly ask the dynamic linker to show us which libraries it loads.
 As ever, this is achieved in a slightly different way on OS X than on Linux.

 Linux

-On Linux the dynamic linker supports the LD_TRACE_LOADED_OBJECTS envirable, which, when set to 1, asks the dynamic linker to output information about all loaded code, and then exit before starting the program.
+envirable, which, when set to 1, asks the dynamic linker to output information about all loaded code, and then exit before starting the program.
 In effect this is almost exactly like running ldd.

 LD_LIBRARY_PATH=`echo ~/lomp/build_aarch64/src`:${LD_LIBRARY_PATH} LD_TRACE_LOADED_OBJECTS=1 ./a.out